Director, Exploratory Research, IP and Technology Commercialization, EERC

 - Promote North Dakota's energy security and environmental sustainability.

-Thomas A. Erickson is the Director of the State Energy Research Center of North Dakota (SERC) and Interim Vice President for Intellectual Property (IP) and Technology Commercialization at the EERC.
+Thomas A. Erickson is the Director of Exploratory Research and Intellectual Property (IP)/Technology Commercialization at the EERC.
 In his role as SERC Director, he leads research on emerging topics and pioneering technologies that support North Dakota’s energy industry and benefit the environment.
 SERC provides a platform for developing impactful technologies in North Dakota and is driven by the state’s future needs, challenges, and opportunities.
-As Interim Vice President for IP and Technology Commercialization, he oversees the development and protection of IP and the commercialization of EERC-developed technologies.
+As for IP and Technology Commercialization, he oversees the development and protection of IP and the commercialization of EERC-developed technologies.